Home/Blog/Lifestyle/Yoga/Yoga for Diabetes: 6 Essential Yoga Poses for Diabetes Patient

 Best Yoga Asanas for Diabetes

-Diabetes is a multifactorial disorder, and managing it is critical for health.
-The key to managing diabetes is awareness.
-Learn about the factors which make your blood sugar level go high or low.
+Diabetes is a multifactorial metabolic disorder.
+Managing it involves understanding the variables that influence blood sugar, including food, exercise, medication, stress, and illness.
 Among the many factors which influence diabetes, food and exercise are of prime importance.
-Medications, illnesses, alcohol, and stress are other factors which also influence diabetes.
+Medications, illnesses, alcohol, and stress are other factors, which also influence diabetes.

 1. Kapal Bhati (skull-shining breathing technique)